 SR introduced readers to the sociological dimensions of unlikely subjects such as fairy tales, pilfering, monarchy, motorcars, flying saucers, fruit machines, phrenology and the novels of John Berger.
 A short story was even published in the 1980s.

 Today, with this history and an archive of thousands of articles, we publish a quarterly journal as well as our monograph series.
 Never sectarian and always true to the journal’s pioneering origins, the current editors cross disciplinary borders into anthropology, economics and politics.
-We have a five-year impact factor (2012) of 1.220 and the journal has received 2,712 citations since 2004 from 463 contributors, an average of 5.86 citations per contribution.
+We have a two-year impact factor (2019) of 2.151 and the journal has received 3,226 citations in the past year.